Here’s a startling fact…

 - Advantages: Highly efficient, traps particles and doesn’t release them back into the air, safe for all respiratory problems

-This air cleaning technology operates by emitting a cloud of charged ions into the air that latch onto airborne contaminants.
+This air cleaning technology operates by emitting a cloud of charged ions into the air that latches onto airborne contaminants.
 This process forces these impurities to fall onto the floor and nearby surfaces.

 - Pollutants it Can Remove: Dust, pollen, mold spores, fungi, volatile organic compounds, some bacteria and viruses, and visible smoke

 This type of air filter uses a special form of activated carbon that consists of millions of tiny absorbent pores.
-These pores create a large surface area that is excellent at trapping fumes, gases and odors.
+These pores create a large surface area that is excellent for trapping fumes, gases and odors.

 - Disadvantages: Only good for reducing gaseous fumes, smells and odors and not much else

-- Ultra Violet (UV) Light
+4. Ultra Violet (UV) Light